redhat-appstudio/application-service/README.md

 The following section outlines the steps to deploy HAS on a physical Kubernetes cluster.
 If you are looking to deploy HAS on KCP, please see [this document](./docs/kcp.md).

+### Setting up the AppStudio Build Service environment

+* Install `OpenShift GitOps` from the in-cluster Operator Marketplace.
+* `oc -n openshift-gitops apply -f https://raw.githubusercontent.com/redhat-appstudio/infra-deployments/main/argo-cd-apps/base/build.yaml`

+As a user, upon creation of Component, Tekton resources would be created by the controller.

+If you wish to get 'working' PipelineRuns,
+* Create an image pull secret named `redhat-appstudio-registry-pull-secret`.
+See [Kubernetes docs](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) for more information on how to create
+`Secrets` containing registry credentials.
+* Configure the default image repository to which Pipelines would push images to by defining the environment variable `IMAGE_REPOSITORY` for the operator deployment.
+Defaults to `quay.io/redhat-appstudio/user-workload`.

+Pipelines would use the credentials in the image pull secret `redhat-appstudio-registry-pull-secret` to push to $IMAGE_REPOSITORY.

 ### Creating a GitHub Secret for HAS

 Before deploying the operator, you must ensure that a secret, `has-github-token`, exists in the namespace where HAS will be deployed.
 This secret must contain a key-value pair, where the key is `token` and where the value points to a valid GitHub Personal Access Token.